a tree with many leaves

 Technologies used in the production of trusses:

-• plate press MARK VI (2 pcs)
+• flat press MARK VI (2 pcs)

-• soaking impregnation tank (1 pc)
+• soaking impregnation tank (1 pcs)

-Benefits of wooden trusses Kasper CZ
+Benefits of wooden trusses by Kasper CZ

 How we manufacture truss structures